cresset-template/cresset/README.md

 Users must edit the `.dockerignore` file to `COPY` other files into the Docker build, for example, when building from private code during the Docker build.

-The `Dockerfile` uses Docker Buildkit and a multi-stage build where control flow is specified via stage names and build-time environment variables given via `docker-compose.yaml`.
-See the Docker Buildkit [Syntax](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/syntax.md) for more information on Docker Buildkit.
+The `Dockerfile` uses Docker BuildKit and a multi-stage build where control flow is specified via stage names and build-time environment variables given via `docker-compose.yaml`.
+See the Docker BuildKit [Syntax](https://github.com/moby/buildkit/blob/master/frontend/dockerfile/docs/syntax.md) for more information on Docker BuildKit.
-The `full` service specified in the `docker-compose.yaml` file uses the `train` stage specified in the `Dockerfile`, which assumes an Ubuntu image.
+The `train` service specified in the `docker-compose.yaml` file uses the `train` stage specified in the `Dockerfile`, which assumes an Ubuntu image.